rene-richter/moderncpp/docs/25_algorithms.md

 * exponential O(n!)

-Example: A linear algorithm takes twice the time for twice number of data, a quadratic algorithm four times as long.
+Example: A linear algorithm takes twice the time for twice number of data, a quadratic algorithm takes four times as long.

 Time complexity does not consider how long it takes to process one data element, constant factors are abstracted away.